ODiogoSilva/ElConcatenero3/README.md

 ##### Concatenation (Nexus to Nexus)

-ElConcetenero.py -if nexus -of nexus -in input_file1.nex input_file2.nex input_file3.nex (...) input_fileN.nex -o concatenated_file
+ElConcetenero.py -of nexus -in input_file1.nex input_file2.nex input_file3.nex (...) input_fileN.nex -o concatenated_file

 or

-ElConcetenero.py -if nexus -of nexus -in *.nex -o concatenated_file
+ElConcetenero.py -of nexus -in *.nex -o concatenated_file

 ##### Concatenation (Fasta to Phylip)

-ElConcatenero3.py -if fasta -of phylip -in input_file1.fas input_file2.fas (...) input_fileN.fas -o concatenated_file
+ElConcatenero3.py -of phylip -in input_file1.fas input_file2.fas (...) input_fileN.fas -o concatenated_file

 or

-ElConcatenero3.py -if fasta -of phylip -in *.fas -o concatenated_file
+ElConcatenero3.py -of phylip -in *.fas -o concatenated_file

 #### ToDo

 - Ability to parse concatenated datasets, either to separate them or to further concatenate
-- Auto recognition of DNA or Protein sequences
-- Auto recognition of input format